 (f) Sodium chloride (NaCl): Colourless crystals or white powder; very soluble in water; stable; no hazardous reaction with water, acids, bases, oxidizers or combustibles; ingestion of large amounts may cause diarrhoea, nausea, vomiting, deep and rapid breathing and convulsions (in severe cases obtain medical attention).

-Advice concerning the safe use of mercury is given in Part I, Chapter 3, .
+Advice concerning the safe use of mercury is given in Part I, Chapter 3, Annex A, section A.2.8.

 Annex 4.A.
 Definitions and specifications of water vapour in the atmosphere